Holiday season starts under pall of more than 100,000 new Covid-19 cases. And 20 states did not report numbers on Thanksgiving Day - KVIA

 These are simple steps that could make a world of a difference.
 More than 40,000 lives could be saved over the next two months if 95% of Americans wore face masks, according to projections from the University of Washington’s Institute for Health Metrics and Evaluation.

-Amid the crisis, more local and state leaders have pushed out mask orders in the past few weeks hoping to curb Covid-19 spread — including GOP governors who previously resisted similar mandates.
+More local and state leaders have pushed mask orders in the past few weeks in an attempt to curb the spread — including GOP governors who previously resisted similar mandates.

 “If you’re inconvenienced, if you don’t believe in it, please wear it … what’s the downside,” Justice said in a news conference this week.
 “Look, we’re not one to take anybody’s rights.
 My good lord, I get it wholeheartedly, we don’t want to do that in any way.
 But you gotta help me.”